bridgecrew-perf6/plotly_deployment-220/README.md

 https://jsaltmd.github.io/plotly_deployment/

-The following charts:
+The following charts were created:

 * Horizontal Bar Chart
 * Bubble Chart
 * Gauge Chart

-Are presented in a customized dashboard as shown below:
+And these charts are presented in a customized dashboard as shown on the example picture below:

 ![](./image/pic2.png)